XFLOKIVERSE/xrpl-dev-portal/content/references/protocol-reference/ledger-data/ledger-object-types/amm.md

 ## AMM ID Format

-There are two possible formulas for the `AMM` object's ID, depending on the assets this AMM instance is for trading:

-- If the AMM trades **two [fungible tokens](tokens.html)**, the ID is the [SHA-512Half][] of the following, concatenated in order:
+The ID of an `AMM` object is the [SHA-512Half][] of the following values, concatenated in order:

 1. The `AMM` space key (`0x0041`)
-    0. The address of the first token's issuer.
+0. The AccountID of the first asset's issuer.
-    0. The currency code of the first token.
+0. The 160-bit currency code of the first token.
-    0. The address of the second token.
+0. The AccountID of the second asset's issuer.
-    0. The currency code of the second token.
+0. The 160-bit currency code of the second token.

-- If the AMM trades **XRP and one fungible token**, the ID is the [SHA-512Half][] of the following, concatenated in order:
-    1. The `AMM` space key (`0x0041`)
-    0. The address of the token's issuer.
-    0. The currency code of the token.
-    0. The ASCII string `XRP` ***TODO: is it really ASCII, or is it a full 160-bit currency code?***
+For XRP, use all 0's for both the token and the issuer.

 <!--{# common link defs #}-->
 {% include '_snippets/rippled-api-links.md' %}